gesellc/cpp-interface-compatibility/README.md

-# C++ Interface Versioning
+# Interface versioning in C++

-An executable version of [this article](https://accu.org/index.php/journals/1718) and [this talk](https://www.slideshare.net/skillsmatter/cpp-ver-talk).
+This wants to be an executable version of [this article](https://accu.org/index.php/journals/1718) and [this talk](https://www.slideshare.net/skillsmatter/cpp-ver-talk).

+* [ ] Implement all steps of the article as separate versions of a dynamic library and a consuming application
+* [ ] Demonstrate described incompatibilities by combining and running different combinations of libraries and applications (maybe even compilers and compiler versions) in automated tests.
+Some should result in runtime errors.

 ## Situation

 * A shared library called `inventory`
-* A client application using this library
+* A client `application` using this library

 ## Goal

-While the library adds new features to its interface, the clients do not have to recompile.
-Here, adding features to the interface means adding new methods to a type that is already used by the clients.
+The goal is that our library can extend its interface, while the client does not have to recompile.
+Here, extending the interface means adding new methods to a type that is already used by the clients.

 ## Challenge

-It's still not portable however.
-The code for realpart_v2 is still dependent upon the implementation specific behaviour of the compiler in laying out the vtable this way.
-A new version of the same compiler might choose to group the functions in a different way, again resulting in undefined behaviour unless client code recompiles.
+At various points the article comes back to the problem that the layout of vtables depents upon the implementation of the compiler that is used.
+Also a new version of the same compiler might choose to group the functions in a different way, again resulting in undefined behaviour unless client code recompiles.

-## Extending interfaces
+## Solution

-The basic premise of this solution is that instead of adding methods to an interface which is part of a deployed library, the new methods are added to a new interface.
+The premise of the solution the article proposes is that instead of adding methods to an interface which is part of a deployed library, the new methods are added to a new interface.

 The key to this working is that the new interface inherits publicly from the existing one.

-# Developing the downward compatible interfac
+# Steps towards a downward compatible interface

-We follow the changes of the inventory library until it's interface can be safely extended without forcing the client application to recompile.
+We follow the changes of the `inventory` library until it's interface can be safely extended without forcing the client `application` to recompile.

-The quoted text in the following section titles refer to sections of the [source article](https://accu.org/index.php/journals/1718).
+The quoted text in the following titles refer to sections of the [source article](https://accu.org/index.php/journals/1718).

 ## Inventory 1.0.0 - "The Goal"

+Inventory Interface and Implementation:

     class part
         int id()

 ## Inventory 2.0.0 - "Untying the knot"

+Inventory Interface:

+    part * create_part( return realpart )

-    class part
+    virtual class part
         virtual int id()

-    part * create_part()
+Inventory Implementation:

+    class realpart : public part
+        int id()

 Changes:
 * Hide private data in subclass `realpart` which is private to the library `inventory`
 * Make pure virtual `part` the public-facing interface of the library
 * Add factory function to create new instances

-Design Impact:
+Design Evolution:
 * The `part` interface hides all the implementation details from clients, such as data members and private or protected member functions.
 * `realpart` can change in any way, as long as it correctly implements the `part` interface, without requiring any recompilation on the part of clients.